Caspe: 19th century

 Caspe was the object of the Carlist incursions, suffering sieges, assaults and ephemeral occupations.
 In May 1835, during the First Carlist War, General Cabrera managed to seize part of the population; in the few hours that the Carlists occupied it, they took important spoils, looting the houses of the Queen's supporters.
 The following month, Llagostera took control of the first urban enclosure, burning the city afterwards; a year later he managed to take it again, to abandon it soon after.
 In November 1836 he returned to seize the town, retaining it in his power for eleven days.
 And in June 1837, Carlist troops took Caspe but, before retiring, burned the town.
 According to official reports, 223 houses burned, and the fire could not be quenched until the next day.
 The economic consequences derived from these events must have been significant, causing that henceforth, when there was news of the Carlists entering, the inhabitants flee to the farms.

-Pascual Madoz, in his 1845 Geographic-Statistical-Historical Dictionary of Spain, describes Caspe in the following terms: It is located on the banks of the Guadalope river, near its confluence with the Ebro, on 3 or 4 small hills ...
+Pascual Madoz, in his Geographic-Statistical-Historical Dictionary of Spain (1845), describes Caspe in the following terms: It is located on the banks of the Guadalope river, near its confluence with the Ebro, on 3 or 4 small hills ...
 It is formed by 1,500 fairly regular houses, distributed in 70 fairly wide streets, 9 squares and a main square with an almost circular figure in the center of the town ...
 It also has a small fort supported by what was previously a parish church and the convent of San Juan.Regarding its production, it indicates that:The main of these is that of oil; many cereals are also harvested; the wine harvest has declined somewhat and the same happens with that of silk.
-There are abundant and exquisite fruits of all kinds and legumes and vegetables; likewise hemp and flax; sheep and goats are raised.In 1861, in the interval between the Second and the Third Carlist War, Caspe obtained the city title.
-However, the political instability of the revolutionary six-year period led to a new boom for Carlist activities and, with the proclamation of the First Republic (February 11, 1873), the Third Carlist War reached its greatest intensity.
-The most notable event took place in October of that same year when the Carlist troops from Vallés entered Caspe without encountering any resistance; in fact, 600 caspolinos joined the Carlists, setting fire to the Bailío Castle and the old Convent of San Juan.
+There are abundant and exquisite fruits of all kinds and legumes and vegetables; likewise hemp and flax; sheep and goats are raised.

+In 1861, in the interval between the Second and the Third Carlist Wars, Caspe obtained the city title.
+However, the political instability of the revolutionary six-year period led to a new boom for Carlist activities and, with the proclamation of the First Republic (11 February 1873), the Third Carlist War reached its greatest intensity.
+The most notable event took place in October of that same year when the Carlist troops from Vallés entered Caspe without encountering any resistance; in fact, 600 Caspolinos joined the Carlists, setting fire to the Bailío Castle and the old Convent of San Juan.
 In February 1874, a new Carlist raid took place, led this time by Marco de Bello, in order to raise funds for the purchase of weapons and to pay for the uniforms worn by his combatants.

-Probably, the most relevant economic event for Caspe in the 19th century was the arrival of the railway.
+The most relevant economic event for Caspe in the 19th century was probably the arrival of the railway.
 In June 1876, the municipality agreed to grant a series of privileges to the company that carried out the layout more quickly.
-Thus, in September 1891, work began on the municipal area of the city, finally reaching the route on October 13, 1893.
+Thus, in September 1891, work began on the municipal area of the city, finally reaching the route on 13 October 1893.